 Let me start by saying that two short days in Acadia National Park was not nearly enough and my heart pines for the day we can return.
-All we were able to do was briefly touch some of the highlights of this absolutely beautiful national park!
+All we were able to do was briefly touch on some of the highlights of this absolutely beautiful national park!

 Day 1 Acadia National Park Loop Road and Hiking Highlights